nzupp/SLiM-Gym/README.md

 # SLiM-Gym

+## General overview
-An early development Gymnasium wrapper for the SLiM 4 simulator enabling reinforcement learning for population genetics
+SLiM-Gym is an early-stage Gymnasium wrapper for the SLiM 4 simulator, designed to enable reinforcement learning in population genetics.
+It provides a framework for seamless communication with SLiM 4's evolutionary models while integrating with Gymnasium’s intuitive action, observation, and reward systems.

+## Components
+### SLiM evolutionary model

 ## Quick start guide
 1. Install via pip: `pip install slim_gym`